inaos/iron-array-python/doc/source/reference/expressions.rst

 The modulus operator `%` is supported as well, but only if at least one of the operands is a variable (i.e. ``i % 3`` works but ``7 % 3`` does not).

-In numerical expressions mixing an integer and a float, the integer value will be coerced to float.
-If mixing values with different size, the smaller one will be coerced to the larger one (e.g. int32 and int64, the int32 value will be coerced to int64).
+In numerical expressions mixing a float32 with a float64, the float32 value will be converted to float64.

 Comparisons are also supported, with the operators for: equality `=`, not equality `!=`, less than `<`, less than equal `<=`, greater than `>`, greater